awslabs/multi-az-workshop/content/lab-6/index.en.md

 ![atw-recovery](/static/atw-recovery.png)

-What you also should see is a drop in the number of requests being handled by the instances in the AZ where you injected the failure.
+What you should also see is a drop in the number of requests being handled by the instances in the AZ where you injected the failure.
 The ALB automatically reduces the amount of traffic being sent to the targets that have anomalous behavior and we can see that the ALB is emitting metrics to tell us that the 2 anomalous targets are being automatically mitigated.

 ![mitigated-targets](/static/mitigated-targets.png)

-If we look at the fault rate being recorded by our load balancer metrics, in this example, it hits a high of around over 20% and then quickly drops to around 7%.
-Without needing to take any action, the ALB has automatically mitigated over half of the impact.
+If we look at the fault rate being recorded by our load balancer metrics, in this example, it hits a high of a little over 20% and then quickly drops to around 5-7%.
+Without needing to take any action, the ALB has automatically mitigated a significant portion of the impact.
 While it doesn't reduce the fault rate to 0, it does very quickly minimize the impact being seen in a single AZ.
 Because we are using cross-zone load balancing, the impact from the instances in the selected AZ is observed by all customers, as shown by the canary metrics.

 ![atw-canary-impact](/static/atw-canary-impact.png)